waseemuddin/Git-for-beginners/Git-Lab02/README.md

 # GIT Lab 02 - How to Create and Manage Git Branches

-In this lab we will look at How to pull our local repo/prject to remote repository means github account
+In this lab-02 we will look at the Git Brnach and how to create git branch

 <img src="imges/diagram.png" alt="Github Diagram" width="500" height="500">